aklinker1/bunv/README.md

     1.37 ± 0.12 times faster than /home/aklinker1/.bunv/bin/bun  --version
 ```

 1.5ms without `bunv` vs 2.0ms with it.
-While it's technically 1.37x slower, it's only ***0.5ms of overhead*** - unnoticable to a human.
+While it's technically 1.37x slower, it's only ***0.5ms of overhead*** - unnoticeable to a human.

 > [!NOTE]
 > `hyperfine` struggles to accurately benchmark commands that exit in less than 5ms...
 If anyone knows a better way to benchmark this, please open a PR!